Specialist mortgage advice

 • Income: minimum £24,000; clean credit history (no rental record needed)

-• Age: up to 75 at application, 80 at end of term
+• Age: under 70 at application, 80 at end of term

-Indicative product criteria as at 23 June 2026.
-Rates, fees and lending criteria change without notice, and your eligibility depends on a full assessment of your circumstances – including credit history, existing debts and dependants.
+Indicative product criteria as at 16 August 2026.
+Rates, fees and lending criteria can change at any time – even on the same day – and products can be withdrawn without notice; do not rely on these figures, and always confirm current terms directly with the lender (bank) or a qualified mortgage adviser.
+Your eligibility depends on a full assessment of your circumstances – including credit history, existing debts and dependants.
 Book a consultation for advice tailored to you.
+YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.

-Only four lenders currently offer genuine no deposit mortgages, and they could hardly be more different.
-The right one for you depends on whether you can prove a rent history, what you earn, and the type of property you want.
-Rates below are correct as of 23 June 2026 and can change at any time, so always confirm before you rely on them.
+Only five lenders currently offer genuine no deposit mortgages, and they could hardly be more different.
+The right one for you depends on whether you can prove a rent history, what you earn, whether family can support you with income, and the type of property you want.
+Rates below were last checked on 16 August 2026.
+They can change at any time – even on the same day – and products can be withdrawn without notice, so do not rely on them: always confirm the current rate with the lender (bank) or your mortgage adviser first.

 LenderFromMax loanBest suited to